 Be Optimistic If You’re Not a Perfect Fit (There’s Still Hope)

 Lacking experience and being unrealistic are two pitfalls you want to avoid.
-However, having the experience but lacking confidence is another.
+However, having experience but lacking confidence is another.
 You may not be a 100% fit on paper, but you’ll still want to consider applying based on partial fit.
 How do you know if a partial fit is worth it?
 Look at the job description and make sure you can do at least 80% of what is asked.
 According to a 2016 recruiter survey by RiseSmart, recruiters aim for about 80% compatibility of resumes to job descriptions.
 That 80% should include the requirements.
 Make sure you can use the software or programs in the listing, and if you can, put them by name in the skills section.
 Here are 50 keywords you might want to consider adding to your resume.

 Be Aware of How to Decode Ambiguous Language